kasteelharry/Andhrimnir/README.md

 ``Docker build . --file Dockerfile --tag YOUR_TAG_NAME``

-To run the docker image run the followin command:
+To run the docker image run the following command:

 ```python
 docker run